In Gmail, you can choose to either forward all incoming emails or only forward the ones that match a set of rules you define.

-Enter the email address you want to forward messages to.
+Enter the email address you want to forward messages.

 Click Next and then Proceed and then OK.

 A verification message will be sent to that address.
 Click the verification link in that message.
-If you are using Parseur, the verification message will appear in your document queue of your parser.
+If you are using Parseur, the verification message will appear in the document queue of your parser.

 Then, if you want to forward all new incoming emails:

 Go back to the settings page for the Gmail account you want to forward messages from, and refresh your browser.

 Select Forward a copy of incoming mail to.

 Choose what you want to happen with the Gmail copy of your emails.

 At the bottom of the page, click Save Changes.